Pauan/js-loader/README.rst

     window.bar = (x) ->
       x + 20

-If you compile them using ``coffee -cm foo.coffee bar.coffee``, you get these files:
+If you compile them using ``coffee --compile --map foo.coffee bar.coffee``, you get these files:

 * foo.js